iost-official/iost-docs/docs/3-smart-contract/ContractStart.md

 Module.exports = HelloWorld;
 ```
 The smart contract contains an interface that receives an input and then outputs ```hello, + enter ```.
-In order to allow this interface to be called outside the smart contract, you need to prepare the abi file.
+In order to allow this interface to be called outside the smart contract, you need to prepare the abi file. e.g HelloWorld.abi
 ```
-// HelloWorld.abi
 {
   "lang": "javascript",
   "version": "1.0.0",